 Hey everyone!
+I learned a huge Geniosity of Genealogy that I want to share.
 Yeah, I know, really long title.
 This is just a quick little post of something cool I wanted to share!
 I actually was originally making this to be a Liebster Award post.
 I was nominated by Kaelyn for it.
 But I couldn’t find the questions she had put for her nominees so I just decided to make a post of this.
 Well then I found the questions… (I should have just read the whole thing) I was kinda in a hurry (not that I needed to be, that was just an excuse).
 So anyway since I deleted the whole post before finding the questions I just decided to make this post and do that later.
 I know you probably have no idea what I’m talking about.
 I understand I’m being kinda confusing.
 Anyway lets get on with the post and I will do the Liebster Award next week. 😀

 So I had a kinda cool idea.
 So every time make a post about a cool genealogy tip or something I learned about genealogy and want to share it then I call it a “Geniosity of Genealogy” and I will use that cool graphic below.

 So I wanted to know if I was related to any pilgrims.
 So I figured it out and wanted to show you guys the steps of geniosity I took.